TanStack/router/docs/guide/authenticated-routes.md

 ## The `route.beforeLoad` Option

 The `route.beforeLoad` option allows you to specify a function that will be called before a route is loaded.
-It recieves all of the same arguments that the `route.loader` function does.
+It receives all of the same arguments that the `route.loader` function does.
 This is a great place to check if a user is authenticated, and redirect them to a login page if they are not.

 The `beforeLoad` function runs in relative order to these other route loading functions: